 This Future Land Use Element and Future Land Use Plan map and map series, designates the future general distribution, location and extent of the uses of land within the incorporated areas of the City.
 The purpose of this Future Land Use Element is to provide for the appropriate distribution of population densities and building and structural densities and intensities.
-The data collected for this plan element and its analysis, contained in the City's Data and Analysis document, are not part of this plan element, but provide a basis for its formulation.
+The data collected for this plan element and analysis of this data, contained in the City's Data and Analysis document, are not part of this plan element, but serve to provide a foundation and basis for the formulation of this portion of the Comprehensive Plan.

 The following goal, objectives and policies provide for distribution of future land use, as well as, guidance for such future land use.
-The focal point around which this Future Land Use Element is centered is the City as a designated urban development area and the uses and density of such uses within this designated area.
+The focal point around within this Future Land Use Element is centered is the City as a designated urban development area and the uses and density of such uses within this designated area.
 As the unincorporated areas of the County are primarily rural in character and use, there is an opportunity to provide appropriate direction for the future location and concentration of urban uses within the City.